lweasel/piquant/docs/assessment.rst

 As before, a plot will be produced for every combination of values of quantification and read simulation parameters, excluding the "per" parameter.

+*"Resource usage statistic" graphs*

+In the sub-directory ``resource_usage_graphs``, a directory structure is created in exactly the same way as for "Overall statistics" graphs (see :ref:`overall-statistics-graphs` above).
+However, in this case, the graphs plotted measure resource usage statistics rather the accuracy statistics calculated over sets of transcripts or genes.

+.. todo:: Document the plot produced for prequantification steps.